 The 1990s into the first part of the current decade began the period of self-examination to our congregation in the reassessment of our vision.
 While the Lord richly blessed our material needs, He challenged us to define our spiritual, governmental, doctrinal and out-reach aspects.
 The growth of these years was a maturation and clarification of God’s purpose for New Life and a strong reminder that we are always in complete dependence on our God for every part of our corporate, family and individual lives.
 Indeed, the Lord is faithful.
 We struggled.
 God refined.
 In 1998 New Life in Christ Church came under the care of the James River Presbytery of the Presbyterian Church in America.

 New ministries and affiliations emerged and old ones expanded in the late 90s into the present.
 Pioneer Girls, Christian Service Brigade ministries, and the youth baseball ministry came about.
-In 1996, Ilya Lizorkin was called as a pastoral intern and is now an ordained PCA pastor.
-After establishing a church in Philadelphia, he is now leading Haifa Theological Institute and ministering with Jerusalem Gateway Partnership in Israel.
-Korean Agape Church began in 2001 and celebrates its 10th anniversary this year.
+New Life Korean Church was started through NLICC in 2018, after hosting Korean Agape Church for 17 years.

-Since 2002, New Life has served as an extension campus of New Geneva Theological Seminary.
+As part of our mission “to build the Kingdom through training leaders, New Life has served as an extension campus of New Geneva Theological Seminary since 2002.
 In 2007, Pastor Leonard Bailey and his wife Amy came to Stafford and planted Hope of Christ Church in 2008.
-A church planting network was established with a view to planting more churches together with the vision to plant 20 congregations locally and 20 throughout the nation and the world.
+A church planting network was established with a view to planting more churches together with the vision to plant more churches in our region, the nation and the world.
+In 2013, Pastor Gordon Duncan, together with his wife Amy, was called to plant a new church in Spotsylvania, which was named Evident Grace Fellowship.
 Through the Jerusalem Gateway Partnership, we are assisting three congregations in Israel and one in Bethlehem to plant a congregation.
-Mission trips to Israel, Peru, and Cherokee, NC continue each year.
-In 2010, a mission trip helped a church plant in Dorchester, Massachusetts.
+Mission trips to Israel, Peru, and Cherokee, NC continue each year, as well as periodic trips to other parts of our county and the world.
 We continue to see those from New Life called to gospel ministry and to missions.